 HOW TO GET TO CEBU ISLAND AND/OR WHERE TO GO AFTER?

-an easy way to arrive to Cebu is by boat from Tagbilaran in Bohol (company called Oceanjet).
-Usually you can just go the jetty and get tickets there.
+An easy way to arrive in Cebu is by boat from Tagbilaran in Bohol (a company called Oceanjet).
+Usually, you can just go to the jetty and get tickets there.
 It took us around 2 hours (P400-500).
 You can also fly to Cebu City Airport.
-And because Cebu is more or less in the heart of the Philippines it is a great connecting point to most islands in the Philippines such as Palawan, Siargao, Luzon etc. Furthermore, you can reach international destinations.
+And because Cebu is more or less in the heart of the Philippines it is a great connecting point to most islands in the Philippines such as Palawan, Siargao, Luzon, etc. Furthermore, you can reach international destinations.
 If you need a hotel near the airport check Leope Hotel.

 After Cebu, you need to head to another wonderful Filipino island called Bohol.